Click on the active heading of each course to see detailed information on that specific edition of the summer school lecture.

 Lecturer: Prof. Dr. Harald Göllinger

 Students get to know the challenges and problems of future individual mobility.
-A new drive train will be used in the future, which consists of batteries, power electronics, electric motors and combustion engines.
+New drive trains will be used in the future.
+They may consist of batteries, power electronics, electric motors and combustion engines or will use hydrogen or gas.
 Students will learn the properties of each individual component as well as several structures of the whole drive train, that differ in complexity and performance.
-In the end, they will make some experiments on a simple testbed for electric drive trains, an electric kart.

 - Introduction to the problems of mobility today